jasonpanosso/harpoon-tabline.nvim/README.md

 - `tab_prefix`/`tab_suffix`: Defines the prefix/suffix for each tab in your tabline.
 - `use_editor_color_scheme`: Enables/disables setting the highlight groups for
   the tabline to the default tabline highlight groups that your color scheme defines.
-- `format_item_names`: A function that takes in the list of harpoon marks/list items, and returns a string array that will be used as the content for the tabline.
+- `format_item_names`: A function that takes in a HarpoonList, and returns a string array that will be used as the content for the tabline.
   By default, this shortens the filepaths to the filename, unless there are two matching file names.
 If there are two matching file names, the file path will be used instead.